By Kendra Holliday | November 19, 2016

 And The Union Station downtown is a magnificent building to behold.
 It possesses much symbolism (most everything is showcased in sevens – seven ladies, seven windows, seven lamplights) and it has this amazing stained glass triptych above one of the main entrances – the proud goddess of St Louis, flanked by the goddesses of San Francisco and New York.
 The women are supposed to represent major train stations from the 1890’s, but I like to pretend they represent sex-positivity – we have so much of that on the East and West coast, and Sex Positive St Louis bridges the gap.

 Now that I’ve shared all my suggestions, check out all my friend’s suggestions.
 I put a request up on facebook asking for their favs, and I got treated to a LANDSLIDE of great ideas!

 Next door to Washington University, home of sex researchers Masters and Johnson, is The Delmar Loop, which has lots of fun restaurants and locally owned shops.
 I saw Iron and Wine at Blueberry Hill before they got bigger, and then again at The Pageant, which is right next to The Moonrise, a swanky hotel with a rooftop bar.
-One of my fav shops on The Loop is Fleur de Lou.
-Not only do they sell kinky and sexy flower arrangements, but also specialty candles and skull jewelry by Amorticious.
-And holy fuck, Seoul Taco!!!
+So many great shops and restaurants, including funky Blue Ocean for sushi, and Seoul Taco for Mexican Korean fusion.
 Further down the road is Third Degree Glass Factory, where I’ve gotten a couple glass pumpkins, so pretty!